stanman71/Python_Projects/README.md

-This repository summarise small projects and ideas.
+This repository summarise little projects and ideas.